amirhnajafiz/graphhub/app/docs/System Security/1_memerr-rand.md

 ##### Data Space Randomization (DSR)

 The basic idea is to randomize data representation.
 We XOR each data object with a distinct random mask.
 Therefore, effect of data corruption becomse non-deterministic.
 Unlike AAR, DSR protects all data, not just pointers.
 Effective against relative address as well as absolute address attacks.
 It also has a large entropy.

+## Notes and Comments

+- In memory exploits, sometimes the base address of the injected code is uncertain.
+To deal with it, the attacker uses a `NOP-sled`.
+A `NOP` operation jumps over instructions without doing anything.
+- In a callee to caller operation, the local variables of caller will be referenced relative to `BP` (base pointer).
+Therefore, if the attacker wants to control the caller variables, it should change the BP to point to a different location.
+Moreover, the attacker can set the value of these variables relative to the new location of `BP`.
+- One good solution to prevent Stack Smashing attacks is to use a __Safe Stack__.
+Meaning that the compiler creates two stacks: (i) a safe stack in which all of the control data and simple variable are stored, and (ii) a second stack that stores arrays, or more generally, any variable whose address is taken.
+- In Heap memory defense using a Canary value, the value should be the first field in the heap block.
+It should have a random value that is unpredictable.
+And, it's value should be checked before any of the heap block fields are accessed.
+- If you can somehow inject code, it can figure out the randomness.
+In other words, randomization does not provide much protection against malicious code; but it can protect benign programs from vulnerabilities such as buffer overflow.
+- `GOT` is a table of function pointers that is used to dispatch calls to shared libraries.
+Typically, heap overflow attacks are used to overwrite GOT entries, say, the entry corresponding to the read system call.